 What is SAP HANA?

 Find out everything you need to know about SAP's in-memory database platform

 As the name suggests, it's the flagship product of German software giant SAP.
 It is an in-memory database platform that analyses data at high speeds by processing information stored in RAM memory, instead of getting it from the hard disk or SSD.
-This enables other programs to work with vast quantities of data much more rapidly than they would otherwise be able to.
+This way it allows other programmes to use vast quantities of data much more rapidly than they would otherwise be able to.

 How does SAP HANA work?